Sanhedrin: After Bar Kokhba Revolt

 However, since the Hebrew calendar was based on witnesses' testimony, which had become far too dangerous to collect, rabbi Hillel II recommended change to a mathematically based calendar that was adopted at a clandestine, and maybe final, meeting in 358 CE.
 This marked the last universal decision made by the Great Sanhedrin.

 Gamaliel VI (400–425) was the Sanhedrin's last president.
 With his death in 425, Theodosius II outlawed the title of Nasi, the last remains of the ancient Sanhedrin.
 An imperial decree of 426 diverted the patriarchs' tax (post excessum patriarchorum) into the imperial treasury.
 The exact reason for the abrogation of the patriarchate is not clear, though Gamaliel VI, the last holder of the office who had been for a time elevated by the emperor to the rank of prefect, may have fallen out with the imperial authorities.
 Thereafter, Jews were gradually excluded from holding public office.
 A law dated to 429, however, refers to the existence of a Sanhedrin in each of the Eastern Roman provinces of Palestine.
+In Tiberias, the Sanhedrin continued to function in some capacity in the 6th century, led by the rashei haperek ("heads of the chapter").
+It ultimately evolved into the Palestinian Gaonate, which relocated from Tiberias to Jerusalem by the mid-tenth century.